- Product: Timberline O2 Wrench

 This is a fairly standard flat edge at the end of the tool.
 It’s serviceable enough, and there’s enough room to grip the ‘handle’ of the wrench to get some leverage.
 Nothing unexpected, but it’s good enough.

 We’re not sure if this more common with our friends over in the USA, but we’ve never had a situation where we needed an oxygen wrench.
 The one here is certainly sturdy enough, but hopefully you don’t need too much force to wrench open your oxygen, because your fingers are likely to linger dangerously near the blade if you do.
 This feature is OK.

 It’s a good bottle opener.
 It opens bottles.
 We have nothing more to add.

 The case is our biggest bugbear with the O2 wrench, for three reasons:

 - It’s essential, given the design of the tool

 The case is basically a cheap plastic container with two halves stuck together.
 After a short while of carrying the tool on a keyring and putting in/taking the wrench from the case, one edge is beginning to split.
 As you push the tool into the case it needs to ‘snap’ into place, which forces to the two sides apart.
 Given enough time, and the poor construction, it seems inevitable that it will break.
 We certainly don’t think the risk of ruined trousers or slicing up our legs is very appealing.

 High quality tool construction, a nice lanyard and decent functionality are let down by a poor (but nonetheless highly necessary) case.
 We can’t really recommend this over the Doohickey or Fixr.
-But it is better than a Utilikey.
+But at least it’s better than a Utilikey.